Le0C/project-vroom/README.md

 ### vRoom

-#### _ a virtual 3d mood board controlled by voice_
+####  a virtual 3d mood board controlled by voice

-vRoom is a serverless voice controlled 3d mood board creator.
+vRoom is a serverless voice controlled 3d mood board creator - https://vimeo.com/269142586

 Use the wake word 'Hello' to activate our chatbot Vee.
 You can then request images by saying 'I want to see some images' or 'Find me some images' - Vee will send a request to the PixaBay API which will return images related to your search term.

 Images can be 'liked', deleted, and moved in 3d space.

 *unstable*  You can also ask Vee to play a song with the command 'Play me a song' - Vee will send a request to the YouTube API and return the most popular video related to your request and play the audio for this video.

-Please note that currently Vee struggles with longer search terms - try and limit your request to one or two words.
+Please note that currently Vee struggles with longer search terms - please limit your request to one or two words.

+Our app is not yet optimised for mobile browsers, and will not work on iOs devices.

 #### Voice Commands